lanceman2/Quickstream_dev/README.md

       - It would appear that current software development trends frowns upon this idea.

-- It looks like a kernel hack is not needed, or is there?
+- It looks like a kernel hack is not needed, or is it?